MShahbazh/Log-Analyzer/README.md

 ```bash
 python main.py /path/to/custom/file
 ```
 this command also takes another argument.
 Add the path of file in case of custom log file.
-Otherwise in absence of no file, it analyzes test_logs/file.log
+In the absence of user provided log file, it analyzes `test_logs/file.log` by default